-- Wide if you want to expand a 4:3 image to 16:9 so it fills the whole screen.
-This stretches only the right and left sides of the image; the central part is unchanged. - Squeeze for DVDs or video recordings made in a compressed (or anamorphic) 16:9 format, sometimes called "Squeeze Mode." - Through if your image is smaller than 1280×720 pixels and you want to display it at its original pixel size without resizing it to fit on the screen. - Squeeze Through if your image is recorded in Squeeze Mode, is smaller than 1280×720 pixels, and you want to display it at its original pixel size.
+- Squeeze for DVDs or video recordings made in a compressed (or anamorphic) 16:9 format, sometimes called "Squeeze Mode." - Through if your image is smaller than 1280×720 pixels and you want to display it at its original pixel size without resizing it to fit on the screen. - Squeeze Through if your image is recorded in Squeeze Mode, is smaller than 1280×720 pixels, and you want to display it at its original pixel size.

 Note: If you display a 4:3 image using the Zoom setting, the edges of the image will be cut off.
-You can use the Zoom Caption option and other settings to resize and reposition the image to your liking (see page 36).
+You can use the Zoom Caption option to resize and reposition the image to your liking (see page 35).

-For details on how the projector resizes the picture when you choose an Aspect setting, see page 70.
+For details on how the projector resizes the picture size when you choose an Aspect setting, see